Houthi drones hit Saudi oil heartland, sources say crude flows disrupted | Devdiscourse

 FLAMES, PLUMES OF SMOKE

-Hours after the Houthi strike in Abqaiq, the Reuters witness said fire and smoke were still visible but had started dying down.
-Earlier video footage verified by Reuters showed bright flames and thick plumes of smoke rising towards the dark pre-dawn sky.
+Hours after the Houthi strike in Abqaiq, the Reuters witness said fire and smoke were visible but appeared to have been extinguished by early evening.
+Earlier video footage verified by Reuters showed bright flames and thick plumes of smoke.
 An emergency vehicle is seen rushing towards the site.

 The Saudi interior ministry said Aramco industrial security teams fighting the fires since 0400 (0100 GMT) had managed to control them and stop their spread.
-It did not identify the source of the drones but said an investigation was underway.
-The Saudi-led coalition launched air strikes on Yemen's northern Saada province, a Houthi stronghold, on Saturday, a Reuters witness said.
+The Saudi-led coalition launched airstrikes on Yemen's northern Saada province, a Houthi stronghold, on Saturday, a Reuters witness said.
 Houthi-run al Masirah TV said the warplanes targeted a military camp.

 The Houthis' military spokesman, without providing evidence, said drones hit refineries at both Saudi sites, which are over 1,000 km (621 miles) from the Yemeni capital Sanaa, and pledged a widening of assaults on Saudi Arabia.
 The chief of Iran's elite Quds Force, Qassem Soleimani praised the Houthis for their resistance in a Twitter post.